databendlabs/databend-docs/docs/en/guides/40-load-data/05-continuous-data-pipelines/01-stream.md

 SELECT * FROM s_append_only;
 ```

-The results above indicate that the Standard stream translates the UPDATE operation into a combination of DELETE (`3`) and INSERT (`4`), while the Append_Only stream does not capture anything.
+The results above show that the Standard stream processes the UPDATE operation as a combination of two actions: a DELETE action that removes the old value (`3`) and an INSERT action that adds the new value (`4`).
+When updating `3` to `4`, the existing value `3` must first be deleted because it no longer exists in the final state, followed by the insertion of the new value `4`.
+This behavior reflects how the Standard stream captures only the final changes, representing updates as a sequence of a deletion (removing the old value) and an insertion (adding the new value) for the same row.

+On the other hand, the Append_Only stream does not capture anything because it is designed to log only new data additions (INSERT) and ignores updates or deletions.

 If we delete the value `4` now, we can obtain the following results:

 ```sql
 DELETE FROM t_standard WHERE a = 4;